 Charity Intelligence Canada recognized JUMP Math as one of the Top 10 Impact Charities of 2017, measuring impact through Social Return on Investment (SROI).
 Read more.

 This new article highlights how we help students (and adults) dispel the myth that they are "bad at math."
 Read it here.

 The Schwab Foundation for Social Entrepreneurship supports social entrepreneurs as an important catalyst for societal innovation and progress.

 See our Top 10 research-supported strategies for tackling barriers in the classroom.

 JUMP Math is a method and philosophy aimed at eradicating math anxiety and enabling students to reach their full potential in mathematics.

-The results from fall and spring assessments revealed significant gains for students participating in JUMP Math’s 2015-2016 National Book Fund for the fifth year in a row.
+The results from fall and spring assessments revealed significant gains for students participating in JUMP Math’s 2016-2017 National Book Fund for the sixth year in a row.

 With the right lesson plan, teachers can turn struggling students into budding mathematicians - the secret is carefully guiding their adventure in numbers.

 Carol Dweck, author of “Mindset”, and John Mighton discuss the critical importance of a growth mindset for students' success in math